Al-un/learn-nuxt-ts/README.md

 ```

 Still following class style syntax, `data` are simply defined by class attributes.
-The usage of `undefined` is not recommended as data must be initialised to
+The usage of `undefined` is not recommended as data must be initialized to
 be reactive.
 Check the [Vue doc](https://vuejs.org/v2/guide/reactivity.html#Declaring-Reactive-Properties)
 for more information.